-Restored red brick buildings, friendly locals, phenomenal food, buzzing arts scene and unlimited hiking trails – these are just a few of the things that make Denver, Colorado so special.
+Restored red brick buildings, friendly locals, phenomenal food, a buzzing arts scene, and unlimited hiking trails – these are just a few of the things that make Denver, Colorado so special.

 Cities like this are especially fun to visit when you know someone who lives there and lucky for me, a friend of mine who lives in Denver invited me for a quick weekend trip.
 Although I had been to Denver before, I was excited to return to this city again and explore it with a local.

 Before my trip to Denver, I was warned to bring my best stretchy pants because in recent years Denver has really stepped up its foodie scene.
 So I packed all of my finest plaid hipster shirts, put on stretchy yoga pants (in prep of all the food to come), and booked a flight to Denver.

 After spending the weekend stuffing my face at brunches, lunches, coffee shops, markets, Speakeasies, and breweries – I could see why this Mile High City is one of the most exciting destinations in the US, especially if you enjoy good food and drinks.

 But besides amazing grub, Denver has so much to offer especially if you love the outdoors, nature, and beautiful historic cities.